 - 2.7.2.28 The interaction between the tidal regime and the foundations of the windfarm infrastructure will result in a general reduction in current speed and an increase in levels of turbulence in a narrow, localised wake due to frictional drag effects.
 Incident flows will be decelerated immediately upstream and downstream of each foundation, with separation around the structure resulting in localised acceleration and the creation of vortices.
-Within the extent of the Caledonia North Site, the effect on tidal currents will be evident as a series of narrow and discrete wake features extending downstream along the tidal axis from each foundation.
-For smaller structures such as the foundations of Caledonia North, the wake signature is expected to naturally dissipate within a distance in the order of ten to twenty obstacle diameters downstream (Li et al., 2014; Cazenave et al., 2016; Rogan et al., 2016). - 2.7.2.29 Numerical modelling has been undertaken to quantify change in hydrodynamic flows and water levels, with details of the model scenarios and method presented in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report.
+Within the extent of the Caledonia South Site, the effect on tidal currents will be evident as a series of narrow and discrete wake features extending downstream along the tidal axis from each foundation.
+For smaller structures such as the foundations of Caledonia South, the wake signature is expected to naturally dissipate within a distance in the order of ten to twenty obstacle diameters downstream (Li et al., 201482; Cazenave et al., 201683; Rogan et al., 201684). - 2.7.2.29 Numerical modelling has been undertaken to quantify change in hydrodynamic flows and water levels, with details of the model scenarios and method presented in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report.
+Numerical modelling results for water levels show changes less than 0.001m for both spring and neap conditions, which would be indiscernible from natural variation. - 2.7.2.30 Changes in depth average current speed and direction are predicted to be small in absolute and relative terms.
+The worst case scenarios, simulated during spring tide, of flows increase and decrease are predicted to be less than 0.02m/s and 0.03m/s respectively (Figure 2-8), which represent approximately a change of 3.5% of the flow speed (Paragraph 2.4.3.5).

-- 2.7.2.30 Numerical modelling results for water levels show changes less than 0.001m for both spring and neap conditions, which would be indiscernible from natural variation. - 2.7.2.31 Changes in depth average current speed and direction are predicted to be small in absolute and relative terms.
-The worst case scenarios, simulated during spring tide, of flows increase and decrease are predicted to be less than 0.02m/s and 0.03m/s respectively (Figure 2-8), which represent approximately a change of 3.5% of the flow speed (Paragraph 2.4.3.5). - 2.7.2.32 The highest flow speed modification, in term of distance, is simulated during spring high water (Figure 2-8), with a decrease of flow, observed in the lee of the structure, 3.5km downwind, however values are simulated to be below 0.01m/s after 400m.
-The increase of flow is shown to occur adjacent to the structure, with a maximum observed distance of 6.5km in one area located in the south of the Caledonia North Site, and again the value is below 0.01m/s after few hundreds meters from the WTG foundations.
-In the centre of the Caledonia North Site these wakes are suggested to overlap; however, this is largely mitigated by the separation distance (minimum of 944m between WTG foundations) and it remains within the Caledonia North Site, with simulated changes representing less than 2% of the baseline. - 2.7.2.33 The change of current direction is expected to be less than 2 degrees, although greater diversions in flow will occur directly adjacent to the structures.
+- 2.7.2.31 The highest flow speed modification, in term of distance, is simulated during spring high water (Figure 2-8), with a decrease of flow, observed in the lee of the structure, 7km downwind, however values are simulated to be below 0.01m/s after 1.5km.
+The increase of flow is shown to occur adjacent to the structure, with a maximum observed distance of 9km in one area located in the south of the Caledonia South Site, and again the value is below 0.01m/s after 1.5km from the WTG foundations.
+In several locations these wakes are suggested to overlap, however this is largely mitigated by the separation distance (minimum of 944m between WTG foundations) and it remains within the Caledonia South Site, with simulated changes representing less than 2% of the baseline. - 2.7.2.32 The change of current direction is expected to be less than 2 degrees, although greater diversions in flow will occur directly adjacent to the structures.

-Code: UKCAL-CWF-CON-EIA-RPT-00003-3002 Rev: Issued Date: 18 October 2024
+Code: UKCAL-CWF-CON-EIA-RPT-00004-4002 Rev: Issued Date: 18 October 2024